-What Are the Flow Study Objectives?
+Flow Study Objectives

-The Steering Committee is primarily focused on restoring stream flows in the Walla Walla River.
-Towards that end, the Committee agreed by consensus to interim instream flow targets (Table ES-2).
-These represent significant goals relative to low flow conditions in the Walla Walla River that historically range from no flow to on the order of 20 cubic feet per second (cfs) depending on river reach and water year.
-Table ES-2 also summarizes minimum instream flows adopted by rule in 2007 (WAC 173-532); these flows only affect new water rights/changes to existing rights whereas the Flow Study target flows are designed to be met while also meeting existing water right demands.
+The Steering Committee’s primary is restoring and protecting stream flows in the Walla Walla River.
+Towards that end, the Committee agreed by consensus to instream flow targets (Table ES-2).
+These represent significant improvement to flow relative to recent conditions in the Walla Walla River that range from no flow to on the order of 20 cubic feet per second (cfs) but closer to historic instream flow conditions depending on river reach and water year.
+Table ES-2 also summarizes Washington State minimum instream flows adopted by rule in 2007 (Washington Administrative Code (WAC) 173-532)); these flows govern new water rights and changes to existing rights only, whereas the Flow Study target flows are designed to be met while also meeting existing water right demands.